gruntwork-io/docs/docs/reference/modules/terraform-aws-cache/elastic-cache/elastic-cache.md

   # A set of tags to set for the Security Group created as part of this module.
   security_group_tags = {}

-  # A set of tags to set for the ElastiCache Replication Group.
+  # A set of tags to set for the ElastiCache Cluster.
   tags = {}

 }